Washington (state): Taxes

 An excise tax applies to certain products such as gasoline, cigarettes, and alcoholic beverages.
 Property tax was the first tax levied in the state of Washington, and its collection accounts for about 30% of Washington's total state and local revenue.
 It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.

 All real property and personal property are subject to tax unless specifically exempted by law.
 Most personal property owned by individuals is exempt from tax.
 Personal property tax applies to personal property used when conducting business, or to other personal property not exempt by law.
 All property taxes are paid to the county treasurer's office where the property is located.
 Neither does the state assess any tax on retirement income earned and received from another state.
 Washington does not collect inheritance taxes.
 However, the estate tax is de-coupled from the federal estate tax laws, and therefore, the state imposes its estate tax.

 Washington state has the 18th highest per capita effective tax rate in the United States, as of 2017.
+As of June 2023, Washington has the highest gasoline prices in the United States, at an average of $4.97, in part due to the third-highest gasoline tax in the country.
 Their tax policy differs from neighboring Oregon's, which levies no sales tax, but does levy a personal income tax.
 This leads to border economic anomalies in the Portland–Vancouver metropolitan area.
-Additional border economies exist with neighboring British Columbia and Idaho.
+Additional border economies with tax disparities exist with neighboring Idaho, which has a lower sales tax rate; and British Columbia, which has higher costs for goods and has residents who commute into Washington for shopping.
+These include remote mailbox and courier services for American online retailers, which became ubiquitous in border communities in the 21st century.